 Test for sharing Information

-Before any Information is requested or released, the test in clause 4 must be satisfied.
-As noted above, senior personnel within each agency will be responsible for the relevant decision-making by their agency.
+Before any Information is requested or released, the relevant test in clause 4 must be satisfied.
+As noted above, senior personnel within each Party will be responsible for the relevant decision-making by that Party.
+In addition, Information will only be accessible by those Appropriately Authorised Staff who need to use it for the purposes of this Agreement and who have signed certificates of confidentiality under the TAA.

 Secure sharing of Information

-As noted above, SEEMail will primarily be used to share Information between IR and NZ Police.
-Both agencies have information technology systems that comply with the applicable government security levels.
+As noted above, a Secure Transmission Method will be used to share Information between the Parties.
+The Parties have information technology systems that comply with the applicable government security levels.

-If SEEMail is used appropriately by participating agencies, users can be highly confident that:
+If SEEMail is used by the Parties, users can be highly confident that:

-Email marked [SEEMAIL] can only be read by the participating agency of the recipient, either IR or NZ Police.
+Email marked [SEEMAIL] can only be read by the recipient.

-The email does in fact come from the participating agency as claimed.
+The email does in fact come from the Party claimed.

-No one outside the sender’s participating agency can read the email when it is in transit.
+No one outside the sending Party can read the email when it is in transit.

-No one outside the sender’s participating agency can alter the message.
+No one outside the sending Party can alter the message.

-Email marked [SEEMAIL] cannot be inadvertently sent to non-participating agencies.
+Email marked [SEEMAIL] cannot be inadvertently sent to non-Parties.

-All email traffic between participating agencies is secured.
+All email traffic between Parties is secured.

-All email traffic between participating agencies authenticates the sending agency.
+All email traffic between Parties authenticates the sending Party.

-The Parties are investigating greater use of MFT to transfer Information between them.
-As part of this, they will explore using and may in the future use MFT to transfer Information under this Agreement rather than SEEMail.

 Reasonable and practicable steps will be taken by the Parties to maintain security during any physical access, examination, copying and removal of Information.
 For example, where practicable physical media devices will be encrypted and password protected before removal from IR.
-Onsite access by NZ Police will also be closely supervised by IR to ensure that only Information able to be shared under this Agreement is accessed, examined, copied and removed.
+Onsite access by a Requesting Agency will also be closely supervised by IR to ensure that only Information able to be shared under this Agreement is accessed, examined, copied and removed.

 Verification of Information/confirmation of identity

-When NZ Police requests Information about one or more identifiable Individuals, IR will compare the details about the Individual(s) provided by the NZ Police with the details IR holds so as to have a high degree of confidence that the correct Information is shared.
+When a Requesting Agency requests Information about one or more identifiable Individuals, IR will compare the details about the Individual(s) provided by the Requesting Agency with the details IR holds so as to have a high degree of confidence that the correct Information is shared.

-Where NZ Police requests Information about an identifiable Individual's family members, for example, without providing identifying details of who they are, IR may need to rely on its own information.
+Where a Requesting Agency requests Information about an identifiable Individual's family members, for example, without providing identifying details of who they are, IR may need to rely on its own information.

-NZ Police will use standard investigative processes to independently verify that Information received from IR is accurate.
+A Requesting Agency will use standard investigative processes to independently verify that Information received from IR is accurate.
 The process of further investigation or development of the Information will be aimed at verifying the circumstances and accuracy of the Information through corroboration with information from other sources.

 Disclosure

-NZ Police and IR will not provide Information obtained under this Agreement to other agencies or any other third party, except as required by law or the courts.
-For example if Information shared under this Agreement is used by NZ Police as part of a criminal prosecution it may be required to be disclosed under the Criminal Disclosure Act 2008.
+A Requesting Agency will not provide Information obtained under this Agreement to another Requesting Agency or any other third party, except as required by law or the courts.
+For example if Information shared under this Agreement is used by a Requesting Agency as part of a criminal prosecution it may be required to be disclosed under the Criminal Disclosure Act 2008.
 Nothing in this Agreement limits the requirements of that Act.

+IR may use Information obtained under this Agreement as part of a request for Information by a Requesting Agency in accordance with section 17M of the TAA.
+Under section 17M(2) of the TAA, this includes its use in a “permitted disclosure” as defined in that Act.

 Storage of Information

-NZ Police and IR will receive and store Information received under this Agreement via SEEMail in a designated secure email inbox.
-The information in this email inbox will be segregated from other information that NZ Police and IR hold.
-Information received in physical form will be stored according to NZ Police protocols and will similarly be kept segregated from other information that NZ Police hold.
+A Requesting Agency will store Information received under this Agreement securely and separately from other information that it holds.

-Transfer of Information within NZ Police
+Transfer of Information within a Requesting Agency

 The Information will only be distributed to Appropriately Authorised Staff, for the purposes set out in this Agreement.
-NZ Police will not make such Information generally available to all NZ Police employees or anyone engaged by NZ Police.
+A Requesting Agency will not make such Information generally available to all of its employees or anyone that it engages.